 The ability to respond quickly to rapidly changing market conditions often makes the difference between companies that succeed and those that struggle.
 Many large businesses lack the agility that smaller companies enjoy, due entirely to their size.
 A sales organization with 10,000 employees simply can't make global changes overnight, while a sales business with 10 employees could reasonably make course corrections within an 8-hour work day.

 The old expression that says it takes time for a large ship to make a turn holds very true when it comes to the challenges faced by large companies when market conditions demand a change in focus.

-Despite the fact that large businesses often have cutbacks, they do provide more job security than do smaller companies.
-This is usually due to the fact that large, established companies have investors, the board of directors and a slew of other interested parties, very involved in the companies solvency.
+Despite the fact that large businesses often have cutbacks, they do provide more job security than smaller companies.
+This is usually due to the fact that large, established companies have investors, a board of directors, and a slew of other interested parties that are very involved in the company's solvency.
 One way that many large companies stay in business is by acquiring smaller companies, thus capturing their market share, intellectual property, and talent.

-Smaller companies are at a much higher risk of going out of business due in large part that there are usually just one or a few owners who may pass away, retire or have something happen to them in their personal lives that interrupt their ability to lead or run the company.
+Smaller companies are at a much higher risk of going out of business due in large part to the fact that there are usually just one or a few owners who may pass away, retire, or have something happen to them that interrupts their ability to lead or run the company.
 Large businesses enjoy the ability to plug someone else into a vacated position.

 For job security, large is better!

 There is no question that one of the most attractive benefits to larger companies is the advancement opportunities they offer.
 In very small businesses, there really is nowhere to go except ownership or to another company.
 The opposite is true for large sales companies.